 The Bodhisatta was once a lion.
 A hare heard a fruit fall out of a tree and feared the earth was coming to an end, so it ran.
 A hundred thousand other animals followed, but the Bodhisatta convinced them they were fools and everything was fine.

 The Bodhisatta was once an ascetic.
 He needed a new pair of shoes and a parasol in order to return home, but was too considerate of others to ask the king for them.
-Twelve years later the king offered the Bodhisatta any gift he wanted, even his entire kingdom, so he finally got the shoes and parasol and was able to go home.
+Twelve years later, the king offered the Bodhisatta any gift he wanted, even his entire kingdom, so he finally got the shoes and parasol and was able to go home.

 The Bodhisatta was once a merchant.
-When a ram saw an ascetic approaching it stepped back and the ascetic thought it was showing him respect.
-The Bodhisatta knew it was about to attack, but before he could warn him, the ram knocked the ascetic over and he died.
+When a ram saw an ascetic approaching, it stepped back, and the ascetic thought it was showing him respect.
+The Bodhisatta knew it was about to attack, but before he could warn him, the ram knocked the ascetic over, and he died.

 The Bodhisatta was once a lizard.
-He paid respect to an ascetic living nearby, but after a villager served him lizard meat he wanted to eat more and tried unsuccessfully to kill the Bodhisatta.
+He paid respect to an ascetic living nearby, but after a villager served him lizard meat, he wanted to eat more and tried unsuccessfully to kill the Bodhisatta.

 The Bodhisatta was once a king.
 A garuda who he played dice with ran off with the chief queen to his remote island home.
-The Bodhisatta sent a minstrel to find her and when he did, she had sex with him, so the garuda sent her back to the palace.
+The Bodhisatta sent a minstrel to find her, and when he did, she had sex with him, so the garuda sent her back to the palace.

 The Bodhisatta was once a king’s chaplain.
 He wanted to know if the king gave him more honor than anyone else because of his virtue or his lineage, so he stole some coins.
-The king sentenced him to death and from this the Bodhisatta knew he was judged on virtue.
-He was forgiven and left to live as an ascetic.
-While traveling to the forest he saw a hawk being attacked for the food it held, a woman stood up by her lover, and an ascetic meditating, and these all showed having attachments causes unhappiness.
+The king sentenced him to death, and from this the Bodhisatta knew he was judged on virtue.
+He was forgiven and went to live as an ascetic.
+While traveling to the forest he saw a hawk being attacked for the food it held, a woman stood up by her lover, and an ascetic meditating, and these all showed that having attachments causes unhappiness.

 The Bodhisatta was once a king’s advisor.
 A mother crow killed a cuckoo hatchling in her nest when she heard its first cry and realized it was not her offspring.
 The Bodhisatta used this as a lesson to the king to speak carefully.

 The Bodhisatta was once an ascetic.
 The Bodhisatta offered the king a delicious fig and said its superior sweetness was proof the king ruled righteously.
-To test this, the king started to do bad things and the next time he ate one of the Bodhisatta’s figs it tasted bitter.
+To test this, the king started to do bad things, and the next time he ate one of the Bodhisatta’s figs, it tasted bitter.
 Then the king ruled righteously again.

 The Bodhisatta was once a king’s advisor.
 The king conquered a neighboring kingdom and hauled off its vast riches, though the prince escaped.
-He later stole back his father’s treasure, which upset the king.
+The prince later stole back his father’s treasure, which upset the king.
 But the Bodhisatta told him he should not be sad because it wasn’t his to begin with.

 The Bodhisatta was once a teacher.
-He divined that someday the son of one of his students, a prince, would try to harm him, so he wrote four verses and told the future king precisely when to recite them.
+He divined that someday the son of one of his students, a prince, would try to harm him.
+So he wrote four verses and told the future king precisely when to recite them.
 In all four cases, the son heard the verses and stopped his assassination attempts.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547